Porphyry of Tyre: Life

-In 262 he went to Rome, attracted by the reputation of Plotinus, and for six years devoted himself to the practice of Neoplatonism, during which time he severely modified his diet.
-At one point becoming suicidal.
+In 262 he went to Rome, attracted by the reputation of Plotinus, and for six years devoted himself to the practice of Neoplatonism, during which time he severely modified his diet, at one point becoming suicidal.
 On the advice of Plotinus he went to live in Sicily for five years to recover his mental health.
 On returning to Rome, he lectured on philosophy and completed an edition of the writings of Plotinus (who had died in the meantime) together with a biography of his teacher.
 Iamblichus is mentioned in ancient Neoplatonic writings as his disciple, but this is most likely only meant to indicate that he was the dominant figure in the next generation of philosophers succeeding him.
 The two men differed publicly on the issue of theurgy.

-In his later years, he married Marcella, a widow with seven children and an enthusiastic student of philosophy.
+In his later years, he married Marcella, a widow with seven children and a student of philosophy.
+There are around sixty works connected to Porphyry's name, some in fragments or lost.
+Some pieces of his work are still being reconstructed today.
 Little more is known of his life, and the date of his death is uncertain.